Dear Beloveds In the Summertime,

 Also, from now on, when I hear bickering I will hide under my bed and listen to Taylor Swift until it is over.

 Overall, you have been surpassing my expectations at being kids.
-You are excellent at lemonade drinking and ice-cream eating and have the expected heart-attack like reactions to things like cleaning rooms and eating foreign vegetables.
+You are excellent at lemonade drinking and ice-cream eating and have the expected heart-attack like reactions to things like cleaning rooms and eating foreign vegetables in the summertime.
 You each contain the energy of 17 adults, and can jump on the trampoline with a vigor that would cause me to pee my child-bearing pants.

 So far, I am very impressed.
 Good job being kids.